 How do I choose between large chains and small tuition centres?

 Large chains offer predictability and standardised materials.
 Small centres offer more personalised attention.
 If your child needs targeted help with specific gaps, small groups usually work better.
 If they just need structure and practice, chains can be effective.
+Our article on whether tuition is worth it in Singapore covers this trade-off in detail.

 What enrichment should I prioritise?